-Kilmarnock Football Club was established in 1869, making it one of the oldest clubs in the world.
-At this time, Kilmarnock were an established cricket club, playing football according to rugby football code in the cricket off-season.
+Kilmarnock Football Club was formed in 1869, making it one of the oldest football clubs in the world.
+Before this time, Kilmarnock was an established cricket club, playing according to rugby football code in the cricket off-season.
 This rugby football code history is reflected in the naming of the club’s ground, Rugby Park.

 As ever, I am indebted to Dave at Historical Football Kits for some of the historical information used above.